Accessibility Tools

 · Setting clear learning goals and scaffolding.

-· Strategies to develop ‘critical thinking’ in every day teaching with a focus on creating the effective questions and tasks.
+· Strategies to develop ‘critical thinking’ in everyday teaching with a focus on creating effective questions

-· How to promote and encourage speaking and listening in in our classrooms in order to develop autonomy.
+· How to promote and encourage speaking and listening in our classrooms to develop autonomy.

 Event Date Thu, 29 Jan 2026 9:00 am